ErikNoren05/2-Sten-sax-pase-ECS/Readme/readME.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

+1. ## Features
+- Player vs. AI gameplay.
+- Simple and intuitive user interface.
+- Determination of game winner based on choices made by the player and AI opponent.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.